- A principal organizer of Students for a Democratic Society

 At Occidental, Hayden was an adjunct lecturer in politics at the school's Urban and Environmental Policy Institute.
 There, he made his experiences as a longtime activist the organizing theme of his “Politics and Protest” class, which, according to the course description and syllabus, “focus[ed] on such protest issues as human rights, fair trade, racial and gender justice, the environment, immigration, war and militarism, and poverty.”
 Required readings for the course were drawn overwhelmingly from left-wing authors (mainly Hayden himself) who hailed the Marxist guerrillas in Chiapas and incited opposition to “globalization” and “American Empire.”
 Moreover, the course included a special section on SDS, for which students were required to read a single article from The Nation magazine: “The Port Huron Statement at 40.”
 Co-authored by Hayden and Dick Flacks in 2002, the piece was an exercise in nostalgia in which the two authors of the SDS manifesto celebrated their own handiwork.

 Hayden viewed another course that he taught at Occidental, “The Politics of Globalization,” as a training ground for future leftwing activists.
 Hostile towards free-market capitalism, the course praised the “grassroots movements linking Americans and others around the world to address issues of economic justice, and issues of corporate social responsibility.”
 The movements praised were anarchism, Marxism, and other forms of radicalism.

 Progressive Democrats of America

-Hayden today sits on the advisory board of the Progressive Democrats of America.
+In his later years, and up until the end of his life, Hayden sat on the advisory board of the Progressive Democrats of America.